dosbox-staging/dosbox-staging/README.md

 ## Imported branches, community patches, old forks

-Commits landing in SVN upstream are imported to this repo in a timely manner, see branch [`svn/trunk`].
+Upstream commits are imported to this repo in a timely manner, see branch [`svn/trunk`].

 - [`svn/*`] - branches from SVN